Cosas1008/LeetCode/Practice/README.md

 keyword : dynamic programming, Memory Limit Exceeded

 這寫得超棒 [Simple Solution](https://discuss.leetcode.com/topic/58078/simple-c-code-as-well-as-the-followup-solution)

+### 528. Random Pick with Weight

+How to make weighted random probability
+Similar to :
+382 Linked List Random Node
+710 Random Pick with Blacklist  (Hard)
+Follow up:

+What if the linked list is extremely large and its length is unknown to you?
+Could you solve this efficiently without using extra space?

 ### 556. Next Greater Element III
 [Wiki](https://www.wikiwand.com/en/Permutation#/Generation_in_lexicographic_order) Introduce Generation in lexicographic order for permutation, it goes: